 - Refuse

 - Recycling

 - Clinical waste collections

 - Bulky waste collections

 - Cleansing

 - Commercial Waste collection service

-- Transport management including MOT's
+- Transport management including MOTs

 - Parks and Foreshore

+- Community Alarm & Teleservices

-Adur Homes Building services and the Community Alarm team is just across the road in Peter Road.
+Adur Homes Building services is just across the road in Peter Road.

 Can I hot desk there?
-There is a small hot desking room that staff can use, but wifi signal is limited
+There is a small hot desking room that staff can use, but wifi signal is limited.

 Is there a fire alarm test?
-Yes, the alarm is tested every Wednesday between 8:30 am and 9:00 am
+Yes, the alarm is tested every Wednesday between 8:30 am and 9:00 am.